ACTION PLAYBOOK

 Look for an email, social media handle, phone number, etc. associated with their content or profile page.
 Often, you can figure out the email format for a specific news outlet by searching Google for other email addresses at the outlet and then plugging in the reporter’s name or initials into that format.
 Most content creators are accessible via social media DMs or public tags, such as on X, so if you can’t find their email address, feel free to send your whole letter via DM.

-Be kind.
-Bloggers are small business owners, be nice.
+• Be kind.
+Bloggers are small business owners, so be nice.
 And reporters are often beholden to their editors and the views of the media outlet that employs them.
 It’s possible they’re on your side and wish they could mention climate more!
-If you think that’s truly the case, consider framing it like, “I know you care about this too.
+If you think that’s truly the case, consider adding a sentence like, “I know you care about this too.
 Please feel free to forward my email up the chain so your team hears from viewers like me directly.”

-Always personalize!
+• Always personalize!
 Include your personal climate “why” to help build a connection with the reporter and keep your message locally relevant.
-If you’ve never written a sentence or two about your own connections to the climate crisis, try checking out our Write Your Climate “Why” playbook.
+If you’ve never written a sentence or two about your own connections to the climate crisis, check out the Write Your Climate “Why” playbook.

-Spend time on the subject line.
+• Stand out in their inbox.
 This is a pro tip!
 The subject line of an email or the first sentence of social media outreach is critical for catching the attention of the reporter/content creator.
-Use punchy words like "New [STATE/CITY] climate survey blew my mind.”
+Use punchy words or reference major ongoing news stories.

 4. Tag the reporter or media outlet on social media